CISecurity/OptimusAPI/endpoints/download-buildkit.rst

 Description/Fields
 ^^^^^^^^^^^^^^^^^^
-The response payload will contain a zip bundle encapsulating the benchmark content in the requested format.
+The response payload will contain a zip bundle encapsulating the Build Kit content in the requested format.

 Response Example
 ^^^^^^^^^^^^^^^^
-N/A
+None